People always ask me, “what are the best weight training exercises to build muscle and get strong?”

-1) Clean & Press
+2) Clean & Press

 The clean and press is the most basic, old school exercise there is.
 You pick a weight up off the ground and put it overhead.
 It’s the essence of weight training.

 The Sig Klein Challenge, named after the Iron Game legend, was to clean and press a pair of 75 pound dumbbells twelve times.
 The ability to do that meant you were a freaking beast.